Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 5. Analysis of each verse and its comments from Chapter 4 (Gita Makaranadam by Swami Vidya Prakashananda)

-6. Swami Vivekananda Readings on chapter Jnana Yoga
+6. Swami Vivekananda Readings on chapter Jnana Karma Sannyasa

 7. Exercises of Chapter 4

-Outline of Chapter 4: Yoga of Knowledge of Knowledge and Renunciation of Action (Jnana Karma Sannyasa Yoga)
+Outline of Chapter 4: The Yoga of Knowledge and Renunciation of Action (Jnana Karma Sannyasa Yoga)

 Outline of Chapter 4 Yoga of Knowledge (Jnana) Bhagavad Gita Course